-Argentina Peak is a 6 mile moderately trafficked loop trail located near Nogal, New Mexico that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and walking and is best used from May until November.
+Argentina Peak and Little Bonito Trail Loop is a 6 mile moderately trafficked loop trail located near Nogal, New Mexico that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until November.

 this by far is one of my favorite trails in the area. enjoy the view once you hit the Crest Trail.
 I could spent all day there!